Celebrate the rockstars of Halloween and learn about the wonderful world of bats!

 Medical Marvels

-Through medical research and treatment of bats, benefits include longevity, metabolism, drug research, blood circulation, stroke treatments, and the development of devices to assist people with visual disabilities.
+Bats have been used in medical research to help study longevity and metabolism.
+This research has also advanced knowledge in drug research, blood circulation, stroke treatments, and the development of devices to assist people with visual disabilities.

 Bats Winged Wonders

 Bats are the second most diverse order of mammals, with about 1,200 to 1,400 species worldwide.
-According to the North American Bat Monitoring Program (NAbat), eight species or subspecies of bats in the U.S. are listed as endangered by the federal government.”
+According to the North American Bat Monitoring Program (NAbat), eight species or subspecies in the U.S. are listed as endangered by the federal government.

 Bat Myths Unraveled

-It is a misconception that all bats carry rabies; the fact is that in the United States, less than a fraction of a percent have the disease, so there is little danger to humans.
-And bats are clean animals – like cats, they groom, lick, and scratch themselves for hours.
+It is a common misconception that all bats carry rabies.
+In the United States, less than a fraction of a percent have the disease, so there is little danger to humans.
+Bats, despite their appearances, are clean animals.
+Like cats, they groom, lick, and scratch themselves for hours.

 Is the Eastern European tale of a vampire bat a myth?

-The story is about a human (surely not Bela Lugosi) who died and came back to life and sucked the blood from the neck of humans, dating back to the Middle Ages.
+The story dates back to the Middle Ages, and is about a man (surely not Bela Lugosi) who died and came back to life and sucked the blood from the neck of humans.
 The Vampire Bat is named more for the legend.
-Bats feed on the blood of cattle, horses, and wild animals such as deer.
-The Vampire bat rarely bites humans.
+They feed on the blood of cattle, horses, and wild animals such as deer.
+This species rarely bites humans.

 Vampire

 • Bats’ ears are large, mobile, well-developed, and extremely sensitive to sound.
-In fact, they use an acoustic orientation called echolocation.
-It’s like a built-in GPS.
-Bats emit high-frequency sound pulses through their mouths and nostrils to catch prey in total darkness.
-By listening to their returning echoes, they can discern their prey’s size, shape, texture, distance, speed, direction, and movement.
+In fact, they use an acoustic orientation called echolocation, which works like an auditory GPS.
+They emit high-frequency sound pulses through their mouth and nostrils to catch prey in total darkness.
+By listening to the returning echoes, they can discern their prey’s size, shape, texture, distance, speed, direction, and movement.

-• A bat’s echolocation is so sensitive that bats can detect objects as thin as human hair in total darkness.
-That is truly amazing!
-Scientists who study echolocation find bats valuable subjects for learning about their environment and biological habits.
+• A bat’s echolocation is so sensitive that they can detect objects as thin as human hair in total darkness.
+Fascinating!
+Scientists who study echolocation consider these creatures valuable for learning about their environment and biological habits.

-• The thin-skinned membrane structure of a bat’s heavy-boned and muscular wings is similar to that of our human arms and hands.
+• The thin-skinned membrane structure of their heavy-boned and muscular wings is similar to that of human arms and hands.

 Just Hangin’ Around

-Hanging upside down is a bat’s favorite yoga pose, making them ready for takeoff when danger approaches.
-During daylight hours, bats will roost in pairs, wrapping themselves with their wings like a cloak and hanging upside down using their feet.
-For one, it puts them in an easy position to fly off when hunting for food or escaping from predators like owls, hawks, or snakes by simply letting go of whatever they are hanging onto, dropping, and taking off.
-And two, the upside down, relaxed position exerts less energy using its talons to effortlessly grip a deserted dark and safe location to rest.
+Hanging upside down is a bat’s favorite pose, making it easy for them to take off quickly when danger approaches.
+During daylight hours, bats will roost in pairs.
+They wrap themselves with their wings like a cloak and hang upside down using their feet.
+Hanging upside down make hunting or escaping from predators quick and easy – they can evade owls, hawks, or snakes by simply letting go of whatever they are hanging onto, dropping, and taking off.
+Their inverted, relaxed position also exerts less energy.
+They use their talons to effortlessly grip in a deserted dark and safe location to rest.

 Bats Winged Wonders Upside Down

-As humans, if we hang upside down for an extended time, our blood pressure will increase, and our heartbeat will slow down, which can lead to blood clots, blindness, and death.
-Bat Conservation International states, “Bat’s small and compact body allows its circulatory system to efficiently distribute the small blood volume in the valves in its veins and arteries to keep blood flowing in the right direction when hanging upside down.”
+Humans can’t hang upside down for an extended time.
+When inverted, a human’s blood pressure increases and our heartbeat slows down, which can lead to blood clots, blindness, and death.
+But bats don’t have that problem!
+According to Bat Conservation International, “Bats’ small and compact body allows its circulatory system to efficiently distribute the small blood volume in the valves in its veins and arteries to keep blood flowing in the right direction when hanging upside down.”

-Mortality for young bats is very high, as they are affected by falls, parasites, malnutrition, disease, and unsuitable places to roost.
-Bats face stress problems like humans, but stress can lead to death in bats.
-Properly placed nursery boxes near abundant insect populations help ensure lower bat stress and lower newborn mortality.
+Mortality for young bats is very high.
+They are prone to falls, parasites, malnutrition, disease, and unsuitable places to roost.
+Bats experience stress like humans do, but stress for these creatures can lead to death.
+Properly placed nursery boxes near abundant insect populations help ensure lower stress and lower newborn mortality.

-The Little Brown, Indiana, and Northern long-eared bats in North America have dramatically diminished in population due to white-nose syndrome, a white fungal disease contracted from physical contact with unhealthy bats, and surface from caves and shelters where they hibernate.
+The Little Brown, Indiana, and Northern long-eared bats in North America have dramatically diminished in population due to white-nose syndrome, a white fungal disease contracted from physical contact with unhealthy bats.

-The white-nose fungus primarily infects the skin of the muzzle, ears, and wings of bats during hibernation, causing them to wake up to daytime activity at warm temperatures, resulting in weight loss by using their fat reserves, dehydration, and starving to death before spring.
+The white-nose fungus primarily infects the skin of the muzzle, ears, and wings during hibernation, causing bats to wake up to daytime activity at warm temperatures.
+This results in weight loss because they are using their fat reserves before intended.
+Over time, they become dehydrated and ultimately starve to death before spring.

-When a bat population is eliminated, so much of our ecosystem is affected, resulting in an increased population of insects impacting our environment, forest, and agriculture, as well as increased amounts of money on the annual elimination of pests.
+When a bat population is eliminated, so much of our ecosystem is affected.
+Insect populations increase, which impacts our environment, forest, and agriculture, as well as increased amounts of money on the annual elimination of pests.
 According to Whitenosesyndrome.org, “Bats contribute about $3.7 billion worth of insect control for farmers in the U.S. each year.”

 How can you lend a hand to the bat community?